How do I personally practice Gratitude?

 DISCLAIMER.
 All the things I am about to mention I do out of my own choices.
 I was not paid to promote any person or app, I have just found that these things work well for me and would like to share them with anyone struggling out there.
 I am not affiliated with anyone or any company mentioned.

 I also like to do yoga and Yoga with Adriene is my go to.
 I usually do my yoga before I go to sleep and this is one of the videos where I actually feel a reduction in my anxiety and boost in my mood when I’m finished.
-She also has other Gratitude routines if you go and visit her YouTube channel.
+She also has other routines that cultivate gratitude if you go and visit her YouTube channel.

 Don’t worry if you don’t understand chakras, neither do I, but this video works fine for me even if I don’t fully understand everything in it.
 Come with an open mind.